kivlor/sublime-snippets/README.md

-## My Snippets for Sublime
+### Sublime Snippets

-A bunch of snippets I regularly used in Coda ported to Sublime :+1:
+A bunch of snippets I regularly use in Sublime